Lucid ᵏᵛ

 $ ./lucid server

-Or run a node with Docker, but you need to create a lucid.yml file locally before.
+Or run a node with Docker, but you need to create a file locally before.

 $ docker pull lucidkv/lucid